GoogleCloudPlatform/php-docs-samples/tasks/README.md

     ```sh
     gcloud beta tasks queues create-app-engine-queue my-appengine-queue
     ```
-6. Set environment variables:

-    First, your project ID:

-        export PROJECT_ID=my-project-id

-    Then the queue ID, as specified at queue creation time.
+## Using an HTTP Target
+1. Run `php src/create_http_task.php`.
+The usage will print for each if no arguments are provided:

+    ```
+    $> php src/create_http_task.php
+    Usage: php src/create_http_task.php PROJECT_ID LOCATION_ID QUEUE_ID URL [PAYLOAD]
+    ```

+    where:
+    * `PROJECT_ID` is your Google Cloud Project id.
+    * `QUEUE_ID` is your queue id (ie my-appengine-queue).
       Queue IDs already created can be listed with `gcloud alpha tasks queues list`.

-        export QUEUE_ID=my-appengine-queue

-    Then, identify the queue location
+    * `LOCATION_ID` is the location of your queue.
       Determine the location ID, which can be discovered with `gcloud beta tasks queues describe $QUEUE_ID`, with the location embedded in the "name" value (for instance, if the name is "projects/my-project/locations/us-central1/queues/my-pull-queue", then the
       location is "us-central1").

-        export LOCATION_ID=us-central1

-## Using App Engine Routing
-1. Run `php src/create_task.php`.
-The usage will print for each if no arguments are provided:

-    ```
-    $> php src/create_task.php
-    Usage: php src/create_task.php PROJECT_ID LOCATION_ID QUEUE_ID [PAYLOAD]
-    ```
+    * `URL` is the full URL to your target endpoint.

 ## Contributing changes